instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 5. We return a `Pydantic` object which matches the annotation that we use on our function.
 Note that we must specify a `Pydantic` object to be returned when using the `instructions.distil` annotation

-6. The `islice` operator is used to take a slice of an iterator - it allows us to take a subset of the original iterator from a specified start and end index.

 !!!
 Rate Limiting